-All of the individual sites in Juniper Campground (north unit) and half of the individual sites in Cottonwood Campground (south unit) are available on a first-come, first-served basis.
+All of the individual sites in Juniper Campground (North Unit) and half of the individual sites in Cottonwood Campground (South Unit) are available on a first-come, first-served basis.
 The remaining half of the Cottonwood Campground sites are reservable.
-To make reservations, contact recreation.gov or call 1-877-444-6777.
+To make reservations, go to recreation.gov or call 1-877-444-6777.
 (Theodore Roosevelt National Park cannot make reservations.)

 Juniper and Cottonwood Campgrounds are located along the Little Missouri River.
 Cottonwood trees provide partial shade during summer months when leaves are green.
 Both campgrounds are open year-round with reduced rates and limited amenities in the winter.
 During summer, numerous potable water spigots are available as well as bathroom facilities with running water and flush toilets (no showers).
 In winter, one spigot for potable water is available at Cottonwood Campground and vault toilets are available in both campgrounds.
 There are no hookups in either campground.

 Campsites of various configurations (walk-in, pull-through, and back-in) can accommodate tents, trailers, and recreational vehicles.
 Campsites are limited to one family or 6 individuals per site with up to two vehicles.
 Walk-in sites are restricted to one vehicle per site.

 Raised grills are provided for cooking and campfires.
 Fire wood is not sold in the park but can often be purchased in surrounding communities.
 To control the spread of invasive insect species, all firewood brought into the park must have been purchased or cut in North Dakota.